 I have two kids who had separation anxiety at preschool drop off and that can be a developmental thing that kids grow out of.
-But I’ve also had a child experience anxiety and depression that coincided with long term concussion.
+But I’ve also had a child experience anxiety and depression that coincided with long-term concussions.

-I have found that CBT (Cognitive Behavioral Therapy) to be a really great tool for sound mental health for my children.
-As an Asian American, we are conditioned to view mental health issues as a “weakness” to be ashamed of, rather than a disease which is actually is.
+I have found CBT (Cognitive Behavioral Therapy) to be a really great tool for sound mental health for my children.
+As Asian Americans, we are conditioned to view mental health issues as a “weakness” to be ashamed of, rather than a disease which it actually is.
 The good news is that it is treatable.

-On the other hand, I have a child who was, as described by the kindergarten teacher, “would come into the room, stand at the periphery and take in the emotional temperature of the room.
+On the other hand, I have a child who, as described by the kindergarten teacher, “would come into the room, stand at the periphery, and take in the emotional temperature of the room.
 Then the child would zero in on any conflict and then go there to try to fix it.”
 This child, I have noticed, has grown up to be extremely empathetic but also suffers from anxiety.
 So perhaps anxiety is a also gift that, when managed, can give back.

 How about you?
 Do you have anxious kids as well?
 What has helped?
 Thanks for sharing!